-The development of safe-upgraded trail and bikeways for use in everyday commuting and errands can significantly reduce our consumption of fossil fuels and our emission of pollutants.
+Trail and bikeway facilities designed for use in everyday commuting and errands can significantly reduce our consumption of fossil fuels and our emission of pollutants.
 Each time an Albuquerque driver chooses to walk or cycle, one fewer motor vehicle trip is made.
 It is the intent of this plan to increase the numbers of shopping, dining, school, and recreational trips made via multi-use bikeways and trails.
 Further, bicycling does not consume petroleum products, thereby conserving energy and reducing emissions.